KevGildea/KevGildea.github.io/_posts/DL-Precrash-Pose.md

 ![](/assets/images/Ped-Pose-Pred.png)

-As context, SMPLify fits the a statistical human body model called SMPL [4](http://files.is.tue.mpg.de/black/papers/SMPL2015.pdf) to an image with DeepCut 2D pose estimates as input [5](https://pose.mpi-inf.mpg.de/contents/pishchulin16cvpr.pdf).
+As context, SMPLify fits the a statistical human body model called SMPL [[4](http://files.is.tue.mpg.de/black/papers/SMPL2015.pdf)] to an image with DeepCut 2D pose estimates as input [[5](https://pose.mpi-inf.mpg.de/contents/pishchulin16cvpr.pdf)].
 It achieves this by employing an optimization proceedure with an objective function containing five error terms:
-1. a joint-based data term
+1. a joint-based data term.
-2. pose prior 1
+2. pose prior 1.
-3. pose prior 2
+3. pose prior 2.
-4. pose prior 3
+4. pose prior 3.
-5. a shape prior
+5. a shape prior.

 This study effectively uses SMPLify, with three adaptations to improve pose and shape estimation results for pedestrian pre-crash posture:
-1. the 2D pose estimates are inferred using Openpose [6](https://arxiv.org/abs/1812.08008)
+1. the 2D pose estimates are inferred using Openpose [[6](https://arxiv.org/abs/1812.08008)], which outperforms DeepCut.
-2. 2D estimates are manually improved
+2. 2D estimates are manually improved on visual inspection.
-2. there are added terms to the optimization procedure
+3. there are terms added to the optimization procedure.

 - ADD a figure of the error term formula highlighting what is new and what is from SMPLify